 4. Virtual Healthcare is Exploding

-Telehealth is a $3.5 billion industry in the United States.
+Telemedicine is a $3.5 billion industry in the United States.

-And it's growing quickly.
+And it's growing faster than ever.

 Even for disease diagnosis, 42% of consumers would "definitely or probably" choose a virtual option if given the choice.